Vato (song)

 "Vato" is the first single by Snoop Dogg from his album Tha Blue Carpet Treatment.
-The song features B-Real and was produced by The Neptunes.
+The song features B-Real and was produced by the Neptunes.
 The word "vato" is Chicano slang for "homie".

 Background

 The album version of "Vato" contains an introduction with Snoop Dogg saying "Man, don't you know that I'm loco?" and also some shout-outs from Julio G. Shortly after the release of the song, Snoop Dogg and B-Real would receive disses and responses by numerous Mexican rappers who mistakenly took the song as a slander towards the Chicano culture.
-The song was performed live in the Life & Rhymes of with B-Real, and in solo on the day of the release in the MSN live session concert.